simon-tanna/SImonTanna_T1A2/README.md

 ### Site Navigation

 Navbars are consistent in the header and footer of all site pages to ensure easy navigation.
 Each blog post features a 'Back to Blog Main' link at the conclusion of the post to enhance easy access to blog content.

+## Sub-resource Security
+The sub-recsource security hash used in the stylesheet is SHA-512.